mrdbourke/tensorflow-deep-learning/README.md

 To prevent the course from being 100+ hours (deep learning is a broad field), various external resources for different sections are recommended to puruse under your own discrestion.

-TODO: link external resources & curriculum
+TODO: link external

 ## Get Help

-TODO: contact [Daniel Bourke](mailto:daniel@mrdbourke.com) or leave a pull request
+TODO: contact Daniel Bourke or leave a pull request